Skip to main content

 When you return to the UK

-If you believe you may be at risk of having contracted a sexually transmitted infection (STI), you should ask your local health provider to test you.
-You should do this even if you have been tested in the country that the assault took place in.
+If you think there is a risk that you have contracted a sexually transmitted infection (STI), you should ask your local health provider to test you.
+You should do this even if you have been tested in the country where the assault took place.

 Disclaimer

 This information has been prepared by UK government officials who are not legally or medically trained.
 It should therefore never be used as a substitute for professional medical or legal advice.
 It is intended to help British nationals overseas make their own informed decisions.
-Neither the UK government nor any official of the consulate accept liability for any loss or damage which you might suffer as a result of relying on the information supplied.
+Neither the UK government nor any official of British embassies, high commissions or consulates accept liability for any loss or damage which you might suffer as a result of relying on the information supplied.